chmaraj/InSilicoPCR/README.md

 Downloading and running the program is simple.
 Go to the releases tab in this repository and select the most recent release of the program.
 This release will contain two main resources: a .zip file and a .jar file.

-The .zip file contains both the most recent .jar file, along with all the dependencies required to run the program.
+The .zip file contains both the most recent .jar file, a java runtime environment, a .bat or .sh file depending on operating system, and all the dependencies required to run the program.
 Download this file and extract it to a directory.
 The files contained within **MUST** be kept together, or else the program will not run correctly.

-To run the program, ensure all the files from the .zip file are in the same directory, then simply double-click the .jar file.
+To run the program, ensure all the files from the .zip file are in the same directory, then simply double-click the .bat or .sh file.

 ### Running on cmd/terminal

 As of version 0.410, the program jar is capable of being run through command line/terminal as well as GUI.
 Note that in the usage examples, the working directory is the directory where the release was extracted to.
+Adjust the .jar file version as needed.
 For Windows, proper usage is as follows:

 ```